jcho-colab/VBA_descartes/EXPORT_HS_FIXES.md

 ## Issues Identified

-### Issue 1: Start Date showing "200001" instead of expected year
+### Issue 1: Start Date showing "200001" - This is Correct

 **Root Cause:**
 - The VBA Power Query M code for **Canada (CA)** does NOT use the XML's `valid_from` date
-- Instead, it constructs the date as: `configYear & "01"` (e.g., "2026" + "01" = "202601")
+- Instead, it constructs the date as: `configYear & "01"` (e.g., "2000" + "01" = "200001")
-- If the Excel configuration has Year = 2000, it produces "200001"
+- The Excel configuration has Year = 2000, which produces "200001" as intended
-- The Python code was incorrectly using the XML dates and converting them
+- The Python code was incorrectly using the XML dates instead of config year

 **VBA M Code (CA):**
 ```m